-Planning an ice-skating birthday party?
-These skating games are twice as nice when played on the ice!
+While kids with winter birthdays can't throw an outdoor pool party, they can embrace the season by hosting an ice-skating birthday party.
+These skating games are twice as nice when played on the ice, even for novice skaters.

-- Pull one of the notes out of the ice skate and call out the number or color.
+- Pull one of the notes out of the ice skate and call out the number.
 Everyone in that corner is out of the game.

 - Put the paper back into the skate, start the music again and continue playing until only one skater remains.
 That player is the winner.

 This game is played similar to the classic party game of freeze dance.

 - Kids skate along to the music in whatever manner they wish, perhaps while performing some of their favorite skating moves.